|Approved by||Chief Financial Officer|

 12. Asset Disposals — Accounting Treatment

-(a) All proceeds from the disposal of a Fixed Asset should be credited to the Department's Proceeds from Sale of Asset account (dissection 5211).
+- All proceeds from the disposal of a Fixed Asset should be credited to the Department's Proceeds from Sale of Asset account (dissection 5211).

-(b) This 5211 account is included in the calculation of the department carry forward.
+- This 5211 account is included in the calculation of the department carry forward.
 Any remaining asset book value on the disposal will be credited (debited) to the Departments Book Value of Assets Sold (dissection 5215).
 This 5215 account does not impact on the department carry forward.
 The net effect of these 2 entries is the gain (loss) on sale of the assets for financial reporting purposes.

 - Any deemed transfer price for the asset should be processed via journal entry by the purchasing department as an internal grant.

 14. Control of Assets

-(a) An important University internal control objective is the safeguarding of assets.
+- An important University internal control objective is the safeguarding of assets.
 University assets are widely distributed and the responsibility for their safeguarding rests with the Head of Department.

 15. Asset Audits

-(a) The asset register is one of the key tools in ensuring assets can be accounted for.
+- The asset register is one of the key tools in ensuring assets can be accounted for.
 An audit of the main asset register will be carried out on a regular basis to ensure that the accuracy and completeness of the register is maintained.

-(b) The audit will take the form of a cyclical check to ensure that all assets per the register are still in the department, that all new assets have been correctly added to the register, and that other information included in the register is accurate.
+- The audit will take the form of a cyclical check to ensure that all assets per the register are still in the department, that all new assets have been correctly added to the register, and that other information included in the register is accurate.